ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 The Compliance Score, like the Microsoft Secure Score, is similar to other behavior-based scoring systems; your organization's activity can increase its Compliance Score by performing activities related to data protection, privacy, and security.

-> [!NOTE]
+> [!IMPORTANT]
 > The Compliance Score does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 No service can guarantee that you are compliant with a standard or regulation, and the Compliance Score should not be interpreted as a guarantee in any way.

 Learn more about how the [Compliance Score is calculated](compliance-score-methodology.md) in Compliance Manager.

 ## Secure Score integration

+NEED DETAILS ABOUT INTEGRATION

 ## Updates for customer-managed controls